-The company has previously adopted fair value measurement accounting guidance.
-The valuation hierarchy considers the transparency of inputs used to value assets and liabilities as of the measurement date.
+The valuation hierarchy included in U.S. GAAP considers the transparency of inputs used to value assets and liabilities as of the measurement date.
 The less transparent or observable the inputs used to value assets and liabilities, the lower the classification of the assets and liabilities in the valuation hierarchy.
 A financial instrument's classification within the valuation hierarchy is based on the lowest level of input that is significant to its fair value measurement.
 The three levels of the valuation hierarchy and the classification of the Company's financial assets and liabilities within the hierarchy are as follows: